sbrouet/userapi/README.md

 - Ability to GET multiple users at once by id (Example: /users/{id1},{id2})

 ## Technical enhancements
-- **TODO** Unit tests code coverage : currently coverage is **TODO**
+- Unit tests code coverage : currently coverage is **TODO**
+- RESTFul API : make the API RESTFUl using String HATEOAS project (https://spring.io/projects/spring-hateoas)
-- Error management : **TODO a voir** have more details about the errors in the API responses
+- Error management : **TODO a voir** have more details about the errors in the API responses (currently messages in thrown exceptions are not used)
 - Run into a container (Docker / Kubernetes)
-- Message bus : application could connect to many other systems than RabbitMQ.
-The UserApiApplication usesn the Spring Cloud framework which is compatible with many systems : Apache Kafka, Amazon Kinesis, Google PusbSub and others.
+- Message bus : application could connect to many other systems than RabbitMQ such as Kafka since it uses the Spring Cloud framework which is compatible with many systems.
 Some configuration changes would allow such change without changing the application code.
 See documentation at https://spring.io/projects/spring-cloud-stream
 - Securing sensitive data : currently the API allows requesting all the users information, including their password.
 It should allow to request only an authorized subset of fields and hide sensitive data
 - Configure credentials : the application uses default login/passwords for connecting to the message bus (RabbitMQ), this shoud be configurable